 When I was in Istanbul there was a börekçi (börek shop) near my hotel that I walked past every day.
 That took serious willpower.
 If not for the fact that I was on a culinary tour and needed to save room for lots of other delicious foods, I would have gone into that shop every day for a sample.

-I finally went in there on the last morning of my trip.
+Finally, on the last day of my trip, just before we headed to the airport, I decided I headed over there for a taste.
 I was beyond excited watching the shop owner cut off a nice big piece for me, chop it up, and pile it into a paper bowl to go.
-It was heavenly!

-Here are some tips about Working With Phyllo:
+Here Are Some Tips For Working With Phyllo: